Your Guide to the Oxford County Cheese Trail: Where to go, what to do and how to eat as much cheese as humanly possible

 Not too far away, Your Farm Market is a great spot to do all your grocery shopping locally.
 From fresh produce from neighbouring farms to local cold brew, baked goods, bread and root beer, you'll be able to find tons of local goodness all in one place.

 We love them for their epic cheese counter and deli which features every single cheesemaker on the trail as well as a few others!
 Want to go for a picnic?
-Pick up their Staff Pick Cheese Trail Sampler Pack for a delicious treat to settle down with.
+Pick up some charcuterie goodies for a delicious treat to settle down with.

 Across town, Upper Thames Brewing Company makes delicious craft beer, always with local in mind.